 There are plenty of demographic and cultural reasons why millennials aren’t active participants in American religious life.
 But before religious institutions write them off as self-centered children, maybe someone should ask for their help.

 Naomi Schaefer Riley is is a former Wall Street Journal editor and writer whose work focuses on higher education, religion, philanthropy, and culture.
-Her latest book is "Got Religion?: How Churches, Mosques, and Synagogues Can Bring Young People Back" Templeton Press (May 20, 2014).
+Her latest book is "The New Trail of Tears: How Washington Is Destroying American Indians" (Encounter Books, July 26, 2016).